About the History Center

 Experiencemore than 50 topics and 2,000 artifacts reflecting Oklahoma's inspiring and adventurous past.

 Educateyourself and your family through research and interpretive programs of Oklahoma's rich and diverse history.

 Stories, spirits triumphs and tragedy.
 The Oklahoma History Center is your opportunity to experience Oklahoma's inspiring and adventurous past.

 Located on 18 acres across from the Capital building, the History Center is a beautifully designed, self-guided exploration of Oklahoma - past to present.
-Within our 215,000 square-foot learning center are five extraordinary, state-of-the-art galleries housing more than 200 hands-on audio, video and computer activities.
+Within our 215,000 square-foot learning center are five extraordinary, state-of-the-art galleries housing multiple hands-on audio, video and computer activities.

 Outside the museum, the Red River Journey offers visitors a walking tour of the Red River Valley featuring land forms, vegetation and important historical locations.
 The grounds also include an outdoor oilfield exhibit with drilling derricks, a portable derrick and machinery associated with Oklahoma oil explorations.

 The Oklahoma Museum of History is a division of the Oklahoma Historical Society.
 In addition to participating in and fully supporting the overall mission of the OHS to preserve and perpetuate the history of Oklahoma and its people by collecting, interpreting and disseminating knowledge of Oklahoma and the Southwest, the museum collects, preserves and interprets the complete history of Oklahoma for everyone.
 The museum fulfills its mission through the application of the highest standards of collections care, the presentation of diverse in-house and traveling exhibits, and multi-disciplinary educational programs.